 Allow the search to finish to see your results.

-Here you can see we have the expected results - we have correctly stopped the "Company A (Liverpool)" record being listed and we are only seeing correct "Company" level records.
-If we select the record and press "Select", the field is populated and the search window closes.
+Here you can see we have the expected results - we have correctly stopped the "Company A (Liverpool)" row being listed and we are only seeing correct "Company" level rows.
+If we select the row and press "Select", the column is populated and the search window closes.